House of Fabergé: After 1918

-Fabergé & Cie
+Fabergé & Cie, Paris

-In 1924, Alexander and Eugène opened Fabergé & Cie in Paris, where they had a modest success making the types of items that their father retailed years before.
+In 1924, Alexander and Eugène established Fabergé & Cie in Paris, where they had a modest success making the types of items that their father retailed years before.
 To distinguish their pieces from those made in Russia before the revolution, they used the trademark FABERGÉ, PARIS, whereas the Russian company's trademark was just FABERGÉ.
 They also sold jewelry and had a sideline in repairing and restoring items made by the original House of Fabergé.

-Fabergé & Cie lost a legal case in Hong Kong in 1984, in a dispute with Fabergé Inc. over trademark rights in the use of the name 'Fabergé' for jewellery.
+Fabergé & Cie lost a legal case in Hong Kong in 1984, in a dispute with Fabergé cosmetics over trademark rights in the use of the name 'Fabergé' for jewellery.
 Fabergé & Cie continued to operate in Paris until 2001.

 Reputation

-The reputation of Fabergé as a producer of the highest standard was maintained by publications and major exhibitions, such as those at the Victoria & Albert Museum in 1994 and the Royal Collection in 2003–4.
+The reputation of Fabergé as a producer of the highest standard was maintained by publications and major exhibitions, such as those at the Victoria & Albert Museum in 1994 and the Royal Collection in 2003–2004.

 Following the end of the Soviet Union and the rise of the oligarchs, Russian collectors sought to repatriate many of Fabergé's works, and auction prices reached record highs.
 On 27 November 2007, the Rothschild Fabergé Egg was auctioned at Christie's in London for £8.98 million.
 The Rothschild Fabergé egg became the record price for a piece of Fabergé, as well as the highest price ever paid for a Russian object and the most expensive price for a timepiece.

 Many celebrities and billionaires collect Fabergé pieces; Joan Rivers' estate sold $2.2 million worth of Fabergé items at an auction.

 The British Royal Collection holds the largest and most comprehensive Fabergé collection in the world, comprising hundreds of pieces spanning Imperial Easter Eggs, hardstone animal sculptures, floral studies, functional objects, and jewelry.